torjc01/DB33/masonicHall.md

 - Fontes primárias: atos de constituição da QMHA e da AMBQ; projetos e planos arquitetônicos; atas da loja Albion; atas da QMHA e da AMBQ; entrevista com os administradores atuais da AMBQ;  jornais ingleses e franceses da época, entre outros.
 - Fontes secundárias: bibliografia maçônica, entre outras.

+**Citação para começar o artigo (traduzir para o francês)**:

+      "We have a holy house to build,
+      A temple splendid and divine,
+      To be with glorious memories filled,
+      Of right and truth, to be the shrine.
+      How shall we build it, strong and fair,
+      The holy house of praise and prayer…
+      This house, this, palace, this God’s home,
+      This temple with a holy dome,
+      Must be in all proportions fit,
+      That heavenly messengers may come
+      To dwell with those who meet in it."

+          - Albert Pike, “The Mason’s Holy House”

 ## Questões para pesquisa

 - Act of Incorporation da Quebec Masonic Hall Association